-RONE: Return on normative equity
+RONE: Return on normative equity.

-(1) The individual remits of the Chairman of the Board of Directors and the Chief Executive Officers are described in the Governance section, page 62 of the Universal Registration Document.
+(1) The individual remits of the Chairman of the Board of Directors and the Chief Executive Officers are described in the Governance section, page 62.

 ANNUAL VARIABLE REMUNERATION FOR 2021 AND RECORD OF FIXED AND ANNUAL VARIABLE REMUNERATION AWARDED TO CHIEF EXECUTIVE OFFICERS IN PREVIOUS YEARS